 - The Wild West

-- Backfires when Maverick interrupts the meeting between Duvall and Cooper and steals the money back.
+- It backfires when Maverick interrupts the meeting between Duvall and Cooper and steals the money back.
 He and Cooper had been running a gambit of their own to get the prize, one way or another.